 - No website

 - Asking for money – The school will pay recruiters and agents, which will pay for all visa expenses.
 Only send copies of certificates.
 Original certificates can be presented upon arrival in the country.

 I suspect the job may be a scam; what do I do next?

 Here are some ideas:

-- and lastly check whether the work visa information for the country you are being hired for is accurate.
+- Check whether the work visa information for the country you are being hired for is accurate.